 |Canon 20D (⇒ lft | rgt)||144 mm||106 mm||72 mm||770 g||700||no||2004||1,499||discont.||check|

-The listed prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
+The price is, of course, an important factor in any camera decision.
+The listed launch prices provide an indication of the market segment that the manufacturer of the cameras have been targeting.
 The 600D was launched at a markedly lower price (by 57 percent) than the 30D, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
 A large sensor will tend to have larger individual pixels that provide better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixel-units in a sensor of the same technological generation.
 Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors tend to be more expensive and lead to bigger and heavier cameras and lenses.